Keep your course clutter free with folders.

 - Getting Started - syllabus, assignments, contracts.

-- Takeaway - additional reading material, handouts, and job aids at the end of a course.
+- Takeaways - additional reading material, handouts, and job aids at the end of a course

 If you see a gauge icon on any of your folders, your institution uses Ally to measure the accessibility of course content.
 To learn more, see Ally help for instructors.